Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/stroke_edit.rst

 ****************

-Enter Stroke Edit Mode with the *Mode* select menu in the 3D Views header or toggle the *Enable Editing* in the Grease Pencil panel, or use :kbd:`D-Tab`.
+Enter Stroke Edit Mode with the *Mode* select menu in the 3D Views header or toggle the *Enable Editing* in the Grease Pencil panel(only available in 2D editors such as UV-Image editor, Node editor, etc.), or use :kbd:`D-Tab`.
 In this mode, many common editing tools will operate on Grease Pencil stroke points instead.

 These tools let you move and reshape grease pencil strokes after they have been drawn.